 - Company Accounts: Let users create hierarchical sub-accounts, assign permissions to each role and manage all buying activities, use the company store credit to purchase

 - Purchase order: enable payment for a purchase order for an authorized customer.
-You can set choose the countries of the customers that the payment is applied for, and the Minimum/Maximum Order Total.
+You can set choose the countries of the customers to that the payment is applied for, and the Minimum/Maximum Order Total.
 Customers can choose this option among other payment methods, and pay for their order upon invoice’s receipt.

 - Approval rules: decide which company users/roles can use purchase orders and how much they can buy.

 - Requisition lists: Set up how many requisitions lists a customer account can create (2- 999 requisition lists).

 - Multi-site support: personalize content and customer experiences for different brands, geographies, audiences and channels partner